A long, hard and brilliant days alpine mountaineering on the world’s most iconic mountain.

 The whole week with Tomaz was really great; he was good company, fun and enthusiastic, and with a clear love of the mountains.
 He was also able to get the most out of me with his patient determination and calm encouragement.
 Although I brought some challenging weather (again), necessitating a short acclimatising programme, the Matterhorn ascent was brilliant throughout, and the subsequent climbs in the aguille rouges and via ferrata made for a varied alpine adventure.
 Time to put my thinking cap on to dream up the next challenge!
 Thanks again.

-Our Matterhorn courses run between early July and mid September and usually include 6 climbing / guided days.
+Our Matterhorn courses run between early July and mid September and usually include at least 6 climbing / guided days.

 The maximum Guide to guest ratio is 1:2 for the training days 1-3 and 1:1 for the summit days 3-6.